 - Task 2 - Community engagement

-- An online survey seeking input from residents on the impact of airport noise and potential solutions is available at https://www.engagelouisvilleco.org/airport-noise-mitigation.
-The survey will be open until mid-July.
+- An online survey seeking input from residents on the impact of airport noise and potential solutions was available at https://www.engagelouisvilleco.org/airport-noise-mitigation.
+The survey is now closed.
+View a summary of survey response.

 - City staff hosted an open house on July 24th in Council Chambers at City Hall at 6 pm to share draft strategies and get your feedback before recommendations are finalized and shared with City Council.
 You can view the draft strategies for noise mitigation that were presented at the open house.

 - Task 3 - Industry engagement

 - The consultants held multiple meetings with RMMA and FAA traffic control tower personnel.
 A flight training forum was also held in February.
 The event was intended to engage industry stakeholders and encourage participation the process.
 A number of initiatives and strategies were identified to reduce noise impacts.
 An industry advisory group was established to keep this effort moving forward.

 - Task 4 - Strategy development

 If you have questions about the project or comments you would like to share with the City, please email us here.